UCB-Psychology-QuACK/introR_week1/README.md

 # Intro to R and Programming - Week 1

-repo contains starter code and any associated data for week 1
+repo contains starter code, key,  and any associated data for week 1

 ## overview of topics
 * Data types